Bill Text: CA AB2047 | 2023-2024 | Regular Session | Amended

 Existing law prohibits a person from being subjected to discrimination on the basis of specified attributes, including, among others, disability or gender, in a program or activity conducted by a postsecondary educational institution that receives, or benefits from, state financial assistance or enrolls students who receive state student financial aid.

-This bill would require, for compliance with those nondiscrimination provisions, the California Community Colleges, the require each California State University and University of California campus to establish a Title IX office, as provided.
+This bill would require each California State University campus to establish, and each University of California campus to establish designate, a Title IX office, as provided.
 The bill would require each Title IX office to be under the administration of a Title IX coordinator who would be responsible for coordinating the campus’ implementation of and compliance with systemwide nondiscrimination policies, as specified.
-The bill would require each Title IX office, among other things, to ensure timely and effective responses to reports and formal complaints of sex discrimination, and to process, adjudicate, and implement the outcomes of formal complaints of sex discrimination, as provided.
-The bill would also require the California State University, University and the University of California to each establish, on or before July 1, 2026, a systemwide Office of Civil Rights to be led by a systemwide Title IX coordinator, civil rights officer, as specified.
-The bill would require each systemwide Office of Civil Rights to establish a systemwide nondiscrimination policy, and to develop and implement a grievance procedure for sex discrimination complaints in which the respondent is a systemwide employee, a member of the systemwide governing body, or other specified person, as provided.
-The bill would also require each systemwide Office of Civil Rights to, among other things, provide specified education and training, establish best practices guidance on sex discrimination prevention and complaint adjudication, and conduct compliance reviews, as specified.
-To the extent that the bill would impose new duties on community college districts, the bill would impose a state-mandated local program.
+The bill would require each Title IX office, among other things, to ensure ensure, or oversee and ensure, timely and effective responses to reports and formal complaints of sex discrimination, and to provide a process, adjudicate, and implement the outcomes of formal or oversee the process, of adjudicating and resolving complaints of sex discrimination, as provided.
+The bill would also require the California State University to establish, and the University of California to each establish, designate, on or before July 1, 2026, a systemwide Office of Civil Rights to be led by a systemwide civil rights officer, as specified.
+The bill would require each the California State University systemwide Office of Civil Rights to establish establish, and the University of California to identify and maintain, a systemwide nondiscrimination policy, and to develop and implement a grievance procedure for sex discrimination complaints in which the respondent is a systemwide employee, a member of the systemwide governing body, or other specified person, as provided.
+The bill would also require each systemwide Office of Civil Rights to, among other things, provide or oversee specified education and training, establish best practices guidance on sex discrimination prevention and complaint adjudication, and conduct compliance reviews, as specified.

 The people of the State of California do enact as follows: